Integration from Apple Wallet using Wallet Extensions

 Create the App Extensions

-Navigate to your project's file on Xcode, and click on the plus icon tagged "Add a target" In the dialog that appears, select Intents Extension as the template for your target.
+Navigate to your project's file on Xcode, and click on the plus icon tagged "Add a target."
+In the dialog box that appears, select Intents Extension as the template for your target.

 Upon tapping next, you'll need to set the following values: